 Install

-openclaw skills install taskopsManage AI-agent work as an execution graph instead of a flat TODO list.
+openclaw skills install @jimmylegendary/taskopsManage AI-agent work as an execution graph instead of a flat TODO list.
 Use TaskOps to structure objectives, task decomposition, run readiness, execution logs, exploration, delegation/waiting, EoW closure, validation, summaries, and runner-driven progress.

-openclaw skills install taskopsTaskOps is the execution control layer for human + AI work.
-Plans lie, logs drift, and TODO lists make agent work look simpler than it is; TaskOps separates task decomposition from execution reality.
+openclaw skills install @jimmylegendary/taskopsTaskOps is a work-truth protocol, not just a task manager.
+It exists so that AI agents can be trusted with hours/days/weeks of work without pretending tasks are done, silently stopping, asking "what next?", or executing a wrong plan.
+Plans lie, logs drift, and TODO lists make agent work look simpler than it is; TaskOps separates task decomposition from execution reality and forces explicit, file-backed closure.

 Use it when the user needs to know what should happen, what actually happened, what is blocked or delegated, and whether work is truly closed.